Budget Information

 4/29/24 Final date for submission of Property Tax Report Card to SED

-5/1/24 Budget statement and require attachments available at each building
+5/1/24 Budget statement and required attachments available at each building

 5/8/24 BOE Meeting – Budget Hearing